 The initial stage of brown rot is non-enzymatic.
 The fungus produces some small chemical agent (involving oxalic acid and hydrogen peroxide) that zips around in the cell wall like a little pair of scissors, snipping chains of cellulose and hemicellulose into smaller pieces.
 This happens throughout the wall in fairly early stages.
 The carbohydrates become partly soluble, enzymes work on them, releasing sugars, and they are slowly absorbed by the fungus.

-There are a handful of brown pocket rots, and they are very cool.
-They only occur in living trees, and more specifically trees that have unusually durable wood, with otherwise effective antifungal chemicals in the heartwood.
+There is a handful of brown pocket rots, and they are very cool and special.
+They only develop in living trees, and often in tree species that have unusually durable wood, with otherwise highly effective antifungal chemicals in the heartwood.
 One can speculate that the occurrence of brown pocket rots in such tree species is probably related to the chemical protection of the wood, but how is a mystery that is yet to be solved.
+Are they using the sound wood around the pockets as a chemical waste dump?

 Soft rot is not known to occur in living trees.
 It is important in degradation of wood in service.
 The best known feature is the curious angular cavities in the secondary wall, but they are not always present.